Sébastien Tellier

 Sébastien Tellier (/fr/; born 22 February 1975) is a French singer, songwriter and multi-instrumentalist.
 He represented France in the Eurovision Song Contest 2008 with his song "Divine".
 He has also produced songs for Dita Von Teese and composed music for the French films Narco and Steak, among others.
 Tellier is currently signed to Record Makers, a French independent record label.
-He sings in English, French and Italian.
+He sings in English, Spanish, French, German and Italian.

 Biography

+Tellier is the son of rhythm guitarist Alain Tellier, who is known to have played with the band Magma.
+Tellier attended the École Saint-Martin-de-France in Pontoise, Val-d'Oise.

-Tellier's first album, L'incroyable Vérité (The Incredible Truth), was released in 2001.
+Tellier's first album, L'incroyable Vérité (English: The Incredible Truth), was released in 2001.
 Tellier went on tour with Air in support of the album and was joined on stage by theremin player Pamelia Kurstin.
 L'incroyable Vérité is a pop album featuring styles from lo-fi electronica to bizarre cabaret tunes.

-The same year, he appears, alongside Vincent Belorgey (Kavinsky) in Nonfilm, directed by Quentin Dupieux.
+The same year, he appears, alongside Vincent Belorgey, also known as Kavinsky, in Nonfilm, directed by Quentin Dupieux.

 His second studio album, Politics, released on 31 January 2004.
 Politics included the popular song "La Ritournelle", a string-led tune with Nigerian drummer Tony Allen.

 The same year, he composed the soundtrack for the film Narco, directed by Tristan Aurouet and Gilles Lellouche.
 The soundtrack released two years later, on 9 November 2007.

 Since the release of Politics, Tellier has also recorded an acoustic album of his more popular songs, Sessions (2006).
 The album was repackaged for the British market as Universe (2006), to include both highlights from the French CD, as well as compositions from Tellier's score for the film Narco.
 This compilation included a cover of "La Dolce Vita", a song originally by French singer Christophe.

-In 2007, he composed a few songs with Mr. Oizo, for the soundtrack of the film Steak, directed by Quentin Dupieux (Mr. Oizo himself).
-Also co-composed by SebastiAn, the soundtrack was released by Ed Banger and Because Music the same year.
+In 2007, he composed a few songs with Quentin Dupieux, also known as Mr. Oizo, for the soundtrack of the film Steak, directed by Mr. Oizo himself.
+Also co-composed by Sebastian, the soundtrack was released by Ed Banger and Because Music the same year.
 Tellier also appears in the film as Prisme, the man with the electric wheelchair.